ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 =================

 .. attention::
-   The following discussions are general, but users may not be able to successfully execute the script "as is" unless they are on a
+   Although the following discussions are general, users may not be able to execute the script successfully "as is" unless they are on a
    `Tier-1 platform <https://github.com/ufs-community/ ufs-weather-model/wiki/Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers>`__.

 .. _UsingRegressionTest: